garretfick/garretfick.github.io/_posts/2011-10-13-avoiding-include-in-headers.md

 date: 2011-10-13
 ---

 Last week I wrote about why I think #include in headers are evil.
-Sometimes #includes in headers is a result of lazyness, but other times, because there is apparently no other alternative.
+Sometimes #includes in headers is a result of laziness, but other times, because there is apparently no other alternative.
 In reality, there is nearly always an alternative.

 ## Forward Declarations